- SAIF Headquarters Renovation & Addition

-By designing for occupant comfort, biophilic healing elements of views to nature and natural light, energy efficiency, and water conservation, the 136,000-square-foot facility has achieved LEED Gold and is designed to achieve Net Zero Energy
+By designing for occupant comfort, biophilic healing elements of views to nature and natural light, energy efficiency, and water conservation, the 136,000-square-foot facility has achieved LEED Gold and is designed to achieve Net Zero Energy.

-Size: 136,850 sf
+Size: 136,850 square feet

 Completion Date: 2014